Cinque Terre visiting all 5 towns

 Travel to Cinque Terre five towns

-How to get to Cinque Terre
+How to get to Cinque Terre from Rome by train

 Cinque Terre train

-The Cinque Terre towns are serviced by local trains, running in each direction between La Spezia and Levanto.
+The five Cinque Terre towns are serviced by local trains, running in each direction between La Spezia and Levanto.
 Travel time from one town to the next is 4-6 minutes and is mostly through tunnels.
-The trains are double level with lots of seating and a small standing area in each car.
+The trains are double-level with lots of seating and a small standing area in each car.
 Train ticket cost: April 1 to November 1: 4 euro, off-peak: 2.50 euro.
 You need to purchase a ticket each time you get on the train and it must be validated in the machines.
 Train passing along the coastline in Cinque Terre Italy

 Cinque Terre train card